arangodb/arangodb/Documentation/Books/AQL/Graphs/KShortestPaths.md

 ```

 All collections in the list that do not specify their own direction will use the
-direction defined after *IN* (here: *OUTBOUND*).
+direction defined after `IN` (here: `OUTBOUND`).
 This allows to use a different
 direction for each collection in your path search.

 Examples
 --------

-We create a graph that reflects some possible train connections in Europe and North America.
+We load an example graph to get a named graph that reflects some possible
-This graph has no claim to accuracy or completeness.
+train connections in Europe and North America.

 ![train_map](train_map.png)